Let’s just say the bye week is going to be much more enjoyable than expected.

 Fitzgerald (knee) and TE Ben Patrick (knee) both practiced fully.
 The full injury report is here.

-Tags: Adrian Wilson, Beanie Wells, Ben Graham, Ben Patrick, Darnell Dockett, Jason Wright, Joey Porter, Larry Fitzgerald, Lyle Sendlein
+Tags: Adrian Wilson, Beanie Wells, Ben Graham, Ben Patrick, captains, Darnell Dockett, Jason Wright, Joey Porter, Larry Fitzgerald, Lyle Sendlein

 Posted in Blog | 43 Comments »